-Popsicles are particularly good to have around during the hot summer months.
-And your dog probably needs it more than you as he or she has a fur coat on 24 hours a day.
+In fact, your dog probably needs to cool off more than you do since he or she has a fur coat on 24 hours a day.
 But can you really give your favorite pet dog a popsicle?

-There is an ongoing debates about giving popsicles to dogs.
-Some say it’s alright and others say it’s bad for your dog.
+There is an ongoing debate about giving popsicles to dogs.
+Some say it’s alright while others say it is bad for your dog.
 We are here to settle the issue once and for all.

 Can I Give My Dog Popsicles?
 Answer: Yes, But Make Your Own

 You read it right, you can give your dog popsicles.
-Generally, popsicles are allowed to be given to dogs, but there are certain restrictions and limitations.
-It is therefore important to find out about these limitations before going all-out about giving popsicles to your dog.
+Generally, popsicles are OK to be given to dogs, but there are certain restrictions and limitations.
+It is therefore important to find out more before going all-out and giving popsicles to your dog, especially on a regular basis.

-You are allowed to give popsicles to your dog as long as the popsicles are made of safe and natural ingredients.
-Those popsicles that contain artificial coloring and sweeteners are very harmful to dogs so you should never give those types of popsicle treats to your favorite pet dog.
-But if you are sure that the popsicles are made of sugar-free ingredients and that there are no preservatives in it, then go ahead and enjoy this tasty treat with your best friend.
+You can give popsicles to your dog as long as they are made of safe and natural ingredients.
+Those popsicles that contain artificial coloring and sweeteners are very harmful to dogs over the long term.
+You should never give those types of popsicle treats to your favorite pet dog.
+If you are sure that your frozen popsicles are made of sugar-free ingredients and that there are no preservatives in them, then go ahead and enjoy this tasty treat with your best friend.

 Making Safe Popsicles at Home

 In order to make sure that you are not feeding your dog unhealthy popsicle treats, you can choose to make your own popsicles at home.
-Note that your dog particularly likes the cold qualities on the popsicles and so the flavor only comes secondary to enjoying this type of treat.
+Note that your dog particularly likes the cold qualities of the popsicles and so the flavor only comes secondary to enjoying this type of treat.
+Think of the blazing sun in July!

-You can even make popsicles that are only made of plain water; and for sure, your dog will enjoy this cold treat, especially during the hot months of summer.
-So if you have one of those popsicle makers, just put plain water in the containers (minus the popsicle stick) and your pooch can have a cold treat anytime.
+You can even make popsicles that are only made of plain water; and for sure, your dog will enjoy this cold treat as well.
+You can keep it simple too.
+If you have one of those popsicle makers, just put plain water in the containers (minus the popsicle stick) and your pooch can have a cold treat anytime.
+Those afternoon hours during the hot months of summer are really brutal for K9s and you’d be really helping them out.

-You should realize, however, that dogs really do need to cool off during hot weather conditions in order to avoid dehydration.
-So popsicles serve the dual purpose of being a doggy treat and a preventive measure for dehydration as well.
+It cannot be understated that dogs really do need to cool off during hot weather conditions in order to avoid dehydration.
+Popsicles serve the dual purpose of being a doggy treat and a preventive measure for dehydration.
+If you keep it healthy you are definitely doing the right thing.

-In order to keep your dog hydrated, you can use Pedialyte and Gatorade as the main ingredients in your homemade popsicles.
+If you want to get fancy and keep your dog hydrated at the same time, you can use Pedialyte and Gatorade as the main ingredients in your homemade popsicles.
 Simply mix a sufficient amount of Pedialyte or Gatorade (flavored or unflavored) in water and freeze this up using popsicle containers.
-If you don’t have a popsicle maker, you can use ordinary ice trays.
+Dilute the Gatorade to cut down on their sugar intake.
+Also, if you don’t have a popsicle maker, you can use ordinary ice trays instead.

 Simple Popsicle Recipes for Your Dog